Registration opens again early 2023

 - Glazing techniques

 - Slips, oxide stains, underglazes

-- Measuring specific gravity, flocculating, deflocculating (I teach a different online course about this called Mastering Glaze Consistency)
+- Measuring specific gravity, flocculating, deflocculating (these topics are covered in Mastering Glaze Consistency)

 “You are an amazing teacher!
 I love your story times, handouts, hands-on learning videos, and how you add extra info to make the chemistry and why behind Cone 6 glazing understandable.
 Thank you for such a great workshop!”

 “Your workshop was a ten out of ten and this is not written lightly.”